-33. Trump's December 19th tweet about the January 6th rally was understood by many of his supporters as a literal call to arms.
+39. Trump's December 19th tweet about the January 6 rally was understood by many of his supporters as a literal call to arms.
 For example, within minutes of Trump posting this tweet, it was shared on a pro-Trump website called TheDonald.win, with the title: "Trump Tweet.
 Daddy Says Be in DC on Jan 6."
-One user "EvilGuy," said, in response to Trump's call to action, "I will be open carrying and so will my friends.
+One user, "EvilGuy," said in response to Trump's call to action, "I will be open carrying and so will my friends.
 We have been waiting for Trump to say the word.
 There is [sic] not enough cops in DC to stop what is coming."

-34. Other users on TheDonald.win commented that they understood Trump's tweet to be "marching orders."
+40. Other users on TheDonald.win commented that they understood Trump's tweet to be "marching orders."
 One user said, "doesn't matter if they steal the election, if patriots burst into the building by the thousands and cut the heads off the hydra."
 Another said, "Storm the People's House and retake from the fuckin' commies."
+"We've got marching orders, bois," read one post.
+"He can't exactly openly tell you to revolt.
+This is the closest he'll ever get," read another, to which came the reply, "Then bring the guns we shall."
 A user called "loveshock" wrote:

-- loveshock 3 points 1 hour ago +7 / -4

-Cops don't have "standing" if they are laying on the ground in a pool of their own blood.
+loveshock 3 points 1 hour ago +7 / -4 Cops don't have "standing" if they are laying on the ground in a pool of their own blood.

-- 35. Law enforcement investigations have uncovered communications from Kelly Meggs, the self-described leader of the Florida chapter of the Oath Keepers, revealing that within days, supporters-based on Defendant Trump's call that the rally will be wild-began plotting traveling to Washington D.C. "to insurrection."
-Contemporaneous communications from Meggs indicated he knew the January 6 event would be no mere "rally," and that the Proud Boys, Oath Keepers, and other militia members were discussing how to, as described by Meggs, "work together and shut this shit down." - 36.
+- 41. Law enforcement investigations have uncovered communications from Kelly Meggs, the self-described leader of the Florida chapter of the Oath Keepers, revealing that within days, supporters-based on Defendant Trump's call that the rally will be wild-began plotting traveling to Washington, D.C. "to insurrection."
+Contemporaneous communications from Meggs indicated he knew the January 6 event would be no mere "rally," and that the Proud Boys, Oath Keepers, and other militia members were discussing how to, as described by Meggs, "work together and shut this shit down." - 42.
+Another militia group with ties to Trump and his advisors was also foreshadowing violence.
+On January 4, the Twitter account of the militia group called 1st Amendment Praetorian posted that "[t]here may be some young National Guard Captains facing some very, very tough choices in the next 48 hours.
+Pray with every fiber of your being that their choices are Wise, Just, and Fearless."
+Members of the group were listed as "demonstration marshals" on the permit for the January 5th rally at Freedom Plaza. - 43.
 In the week before January 6, Trump repeatedly encouraged his followers to attend the event and continually referred to "Stop the Steal."